airbnb/javascript/react/README.md

     const reservationItem = <ReservationCard />;
     ```

     **Component Naming**: Use the filename as the component name.
-So `ReservationCard.jsx` should have a reference name of ReservationCard.
-However, for root components of a directory, use index.jsx as the filename and use the directory name as the component name:
+So `ReservationCard.js` should have a reference name of ReservationCard.
+However, for root components of a directory, use index.js as the filename and use the directory name as the component name:
     ```javascript
     // bad
-    const Footer = require('./Footer/Footer.jsx')
+    const Footer = require('./Footer/Footer.js')

     // bad
-    const Footer = require('./Footer/index.jsx')
+    const Footer = require('./Footer/index.js')

     // good
     const Footer = require('./Footer')